ModelEarth/data-pipeline/timelines/tabulator/README.md

 If you're Person 2 or 3, work in a copy of the index.html page.
 Deploy within this folder in your fork.

-Note: We will soon be addig a dash in the annual file names between US and the 2-char state.
-USAK-census-naics6-2020.csv will become US-AK-census-naics4-2020.csv